cheeriojs/cheerio/Readme.md

 ## Features

-**&#10084; Familiar syntax:** Cheerio implements a subset of core jQuery.
+**&#10084; Proven syntax:** Cheerio implements a subset of core jQuery.
 Cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.

 **&#991; Blazingly fast:** Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly